 Because of their ability to slice meats and cheeses, a commercial slicer is a very important part of your kitchen.
 They deliver a much more even slice than what can be done by hand and can produce a more consistent size.
 By having an even, consistent slice, you can save money by increasing production while also presenting a neat appearance to customers.
 There is a variety of different models available, so it is important to find the one that is right for your business.
 This guide should help make your decision a little easier.
 More

-Commercial slicers are available in both manual and automatic varieties.
+A deli slilcer is available in both manual and automatic varieties.
 With a manual model, the operator must move the cutter back and forth consistently to produce the desired product.
 These are frequently found in sandwich shops, small delis, or restaurants as they give a precise cut that is dictated by the operator.
 Automatic models feature an electric motor to move the cutter back and forth, thus eliminating the time, labor, and safety risk that comes with the manual ones.
 These are best for bulk cutting.
 Because of this, they are typically found in grocery stores.
 If a need arises where a precise cut is necessary, an automatic model can turn off the electric motor and let you cut manually.
 Automatic units tend to be more expensive than manual models.

 There are three ranges of blade size available: 9 inch small models, 10 inch medium models, and 12 to 14 inch large models.
 The blade size is a good indicator what the model will be good at cutting.
 Smaller 9 inch models can cut for less than a half hour at a time and are a good choice for fresh meats.
 They are typically found in manual slicers at small delis.
 The slightly larger 10 inch models can cut for more extended times than the 9 inch models, typically a half hour to a full hour.
 Many models can slice softer types of cheese for a brief amount of time but are not recommended for heavier cheeses or for cutting for long amounts of time.
 The 12 to 14 inch blades are the toughest and strongest and are designed to cut dense items such as frozen meats.
 These blades are found on the most powerful models and allow them to cut for multiple hours at a time.
 If you will be frequently slicing cheese, these blades are the only way to go.
 Because of their strength, 12 inch blades are the most popular blade choice.